 One of my favorite parts of my visit to this house was the picture on the mantle of John Gardiner and his second wife, Annie Nichols, the parents of the ten children.
 I am amazed that a photograph exists of them and was available to be displayed in their home long after they have died.

 Tiny Houses of Today

 Unfortunately, I don't have any pictures of the tiny houses of today.
 But I enjoy watching shows like, "Tiny House Hunting" and "Tiny House Nation" which show people looking for a tiny house to move into, and the second show showcases people who are building their tiny house.
 These homes in the shows are anywhere between 250 and 600 square feet.

-In the time period of the settlers in the West, a tiny house was a necessity in order to stay out of the elements and stay safe from wild animals.
-But today, people are making a conscious effort to downsize their possessions and simplify their living arrangements for a number of reasons which include:
+In the period of the settlers in the West, a tiny house was a necessity to stay out of the elements and stay safe from wild animals.
+But today, people are making a conscious effort to downsize their possessions and simplify their living arrangements for some reasons which include: